wizeHung/jira-crack/README.md

 # jira-crack
-# works and tested on Version 8.19.1 and V8.21 on ubuntu 20 and docker image
+# tested on Version (8.19 , V8.21 , V8.22) bare or via docker image

-### easily crack jira server.
-this was tested on a ubuntu server on 13 Dec 2021.works fine . use it and enjoy (:
+#### check out the bottom, you can crack Jira Until year 2089 :D  <br />

-isntall and start postgresql with these commands.
+install and start postgresql with these commands.
 ```
  sudo apt-get update
  sudo apt-get install postgresql postgresql-contrib -y